 Social psychology is simply fascinating.
 With a lot of questions to answer come a lot of theories behind human behavior and why we make certain decisions, judgements, or comparisons.
-This video gives an overview of social psychology and the impact it has had on the world.
+This page gives an overview of social psychology and the impact it has had on the world.
 I’ll be going over a brief history of social psychology, top theories, and the experiments that shaped it into what it is today.

 What Is Social Psychology?